 The Society also works together with our many partnerships to promote water safety education and awareness.
 Other partners include government agencies that provide funding and sponsorships to allow for the development of new programs.

-"Whomsoever you see in distress, recognize in him a fellow man."
+‘Quemcunque miserum videris hominem scias’ which means 'Whomsoever you see in distress, recognize in them a fellow human being.'